utandon/react_menuapp/README.md

-This is a restaurant's app showing full menu using ReactJS, ES6 & Restful Api
+This is a restaurant's app showing full menu using ReactJS, ES6 & RESTful API

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).